kermage/aagh/README.md

 Available Commands:
-  check       Check the repository status in the current directory init        Initialize the repository in the current directory setup       Setup a hook in the repository of current directory help        Help about any command completion  Generate the autocompletion script for the specified shell
+  check       Check the repository status in the current directory init        Initialize the repository in the current directory run         Run a hook in the repository of current directory setup       Setup a hook in the repository of current directory help        Help about any command completion  Generate the autocompletion script for the specified shell